Shewetaank/campsite_webAPI/README.md

 The Web API also starts with a single entry to the data base defined in the DataInit class.
 If you setup initial data setup there and try it out.
 Also, while saving info to db the service queries the table first to check if there is overlapping dates in the range provided by the user.
 If there is the save operation to the db will fail.

+There are also validator classes to validate the info provided by the user and will fails to save the database in case of exception.
+Please check validation package for more details.